Museum Ideas 2017, London: 3 days, 30+ speakers, workshops, seminars and conference

 Museum Ideas 2017, 3-5 October, London - 3 days, 30+ speakers, workshops, seminars and international conference

 Explore the ideas shaping the future of museums.
-Join speakers from Africa, South America, North America and Europe who will be sharing pioneering ideas about digital, collections, audiences and social impact.
+Speakers from Africa, South America, North America and Europe will be sharing pioneering ideas about digital, collections, audiences and social impact.

 Register for Museum Ideas 2017 for a packed schedule of essential talks, valuable workshops and the opportunity to make exciting new connections.
 With fresh insights you can take directly back to your team, the conference will add tremendous value to your current work and is an active investment in the future and what you choose to do next.